bluerobotics/ardusub-gitbook/developers/dvl-integration.md

 **Set New Origin:**

-Used for dead reckoning, This makes the ROV show up in QGC at the selected location.
-This is likely to be not as good as the DVL's own dead reckoning.
+Used for dead reckoning; this makes the ROV show up in QGC at the selected location.
+The position displayed in QGC is calculated by the autopilot independently of the position showed in the Water Linked DVL web interface, which is calculated by the DVL itself.

 **Status:**